Skip to main navigation Skip to search Skip to main content

 Research

-Dr. Altea Pericoli is a Postdoctoral Research Fellow in geopolitics and regional cooperation at the Center for Advanced Middle Eastern Studies, Lund University.
-Her research concerns humanitarian aid implemented by Gulf donors in conflict zones and the use of Islamic social welfare instruments for addressing social protection and economic empowerment in protracted crises.
+Dr. Altea Pericoli is a Postdoctoral Research Fellow in geopolitics and regional cooperation at the Centre for Advanced Middle Eastern Studies, Lund University.
+Her research concerns the history of foreign aid by the Gulf States.

 Altea Pericoli obtained her PhD in Institutions and Policies in July 2023 at the Catholic University of the Sacred Heart in Milan, and she conducted many visiting periods at Vienna University, Durham University, Doha Institute for Graduate Studies, and Chr.
 Michelsen Institute in Norway.
 In 2023, she was a Visiting Research Fellow at the European University Institute and the Oxford Center for Islamic Studies.